FAMILY MANNERS CLASSES

 Tricks

-Why teach tricks?
-Not just because they are fun!
 Teaching tricks can be a valuable learning experience for you and your dog.
 They help you teach your dog to think and solve problems with you as a team, help you perfect your timing of feedback, and engage your dog's interest in all his training.
+Will introduce the use of targeting and props to turn a few behaviors into cute tricks.
 Use this class to round out your dog's education, show off his natural talent, and challenge him mentally while learning invaluable tricks for therapy work or everyday life.
-Limit 8 teams.
+Skills learned will help in working toward and AKC Trick Dog title.
+Class limit 8.

-Prerequisites: AKC Star Puppy or Family Manners Foundation
+Prerequisites: AKC Star Puppy, Family Manners Foundation, Family Manners 1: Foundation Essentials

 Drop it & Leave it